alexapenwell/college-projects/index.md

 **Class: INLS 523: Database Systems I**

-**Project Description:** Ths semester-long database project covered the whole process of database design and development, beginning with understanding requirements and turning them into a database design, and ending with running queries in our fully functioning database.
+**Project Description:** This semester-long database project covered the whole process of database design and development, beginning with understanding requirements and turning them into a database design, and ending with running queries in our fully functioning database.
 I created ER diagrams, database schemas, data dictionaries, and SQL create statements and queries.

 **Skills Used:** SQL, semantic data modeling, using relational models, data normalization, quality control